 Label the Correct Cleaners

 To clean or not to clean— that is the question.
-Specific cleaners may have chemicals in them that could damage your collectibles.
+Specific cleaners may have chemicals in them that could damage your collectables.
 Be aware of this before applying any cleaning solutions to what’s in your collection.

-Look around online for cleaning guides for your specific collectibles.
+Look around online for cleaning guides for your specific collectables.
 If you’re part of any social groups, ask others who keep the same items how they clean their collection, and how often they do the chore.

 You should also learn about which antiques you shouldn’t clean.
 Cleaning some specific materials could cause them to lose their value.
 Bronze and copper items excellent examples of things that get more beautiful with signs of visible ageing.

 Some collections have items that are tiny, while others may have pieces of all different sizes.
 Putting everything in containers that are the same sizes may not be a realistic goal, especially if you have many collections at once.

 After you have everything organized, imagine how you will store it in the space where you keep your collection.
 Sketch out some shelving and build it yourself.
 There’s no need to stick with store-bought shelving when it only takes a weekend to make something that will benefit your specific storage needs.

 Light is another natural element that destroys collectables over time.
 Storing your items in containers may keep them safe from damage, but they’ll still be subject to degrading if those containers are in rooms that get plenty of natural sunlight.

 See if you can hang blackout curtains like these where you keep your collection.
 Even a curtain that hangs across a set of shelves will be one more needed layer of protection against the elements.